-- National speed limit of 60mph on the causeway but you may find drivers going slower to take in the views or traffic jams at peak periods – the journey time could take 5-20 minutes.
+- The national speed limit of 60mph on the causeway but you may find drivers going slower to take in the views or traffic jams at peak periods – the journey time could take 5-20 minutes.

 - When leaving the island, there can be queues so give yourself enough time to cross before high tide.

-- There are a large paid car park on the left before you enter the village – cashless payments are accepted.
+- There is a large paid car park on the left before you enter the village – cashless payments are accepted.

 Crossing by public transport to Holy Island

-- Nearest train station is Berwick-upon-Tweed on the London (Kings Cross) to Edinburgh LNER line and also the cross country links from the Midlands and Southwest > Check Trainline for train times
+- The nearest train station is Berwick-upon-Tweed on the London (Kings Cross) to Edinburgh LNER line and also the cross-country links from the Midlands and Southwest > Check train times

 - Regional bus service (Routes X15 and X18) operates between Newcastle-upon-Tyne and Berwick-upon-Tweed.
 Buses will stop, on request, at Beal > Check Route X15 bus times

-- Shuttle bus runs between Berwick-upon-Tweed to Lindisfarne Castle > Check shuttle bus timetable
+- A shuttle bus runs between Berwick-upon-Tweed to Lindisfarne Castle > Check the shuttle bus timetable

 Walking & cycling to Holy Island